Babies in the Penn State NICU get costumes custom-made by nurses

 HERSHEY, Pa.
-(WHTM) – Babies in the NICU at Penn State Children’s Hospital got to enjoy Halloween this season, by wearing custom-made costumes by their nurses while the staff hosted a ‘not-so-spooky’ party for their families.
+(WHTM) – Babies in the NICU at Penn State Children’s Hospital got to enjoy Halloween this season by wearing custom-made costumes from their nurses while the staff hosted a ‘not-so-spooky’ party for their families.

 “Some of them are onesies that we decorated,” NICU nurse Monica Hardy said.
 “Some of them are cutouts because some of our infants have so many wires or tubes.”

-“Cut little felt and made his little tool belt,” NICU nurse Alex Gustin added.
-“We put ‘NICU crew’ because he’s part of our NICU crew, with a little heart.”
+“[I] cut little felt and made his little tool belt,” NICU nurse Alex Gustin added.
+“We put ‘NICU crew’ – because he’s part of our NICU crew – with a little heart.”

 “This is not how you planned your first Halloween or your first Christmas to go, so we like to really capitalize on that and give them that advantage while they’re here, to let them enjoy the holidays and enjoy the fun that it brings,” Hardy said.